2018 Raw Milk shares are sold out!

 Safety & Testing

 Even though Cloud 9 Farms is a small family owned and operated dairy, we utilize modern equipment and techniques.
-We milk the cows with a machine, then filter and chill the milk immediately.
+We milk with a stainless steel machine, then filter and chill the milk immediately.

 Lucy joined our family to produce milk for us, so we make sure her milk is safe for our shareholders and our family.
-Once per month, we send samples to the Colorado State University Milk lab in Fort Collins for bacteria count, Salmonella and E. Coli testing.
+Once per month, we send samples to the Colorado State University Milk lab in La Junta, CO for bacteria count, Salmonella and E. Coli testing.

 We use a Styrofoam lined box and 2 frozen gel packs to keep the milk cold while on its way for testing.

 When kept at the optimal temperature of 36-38° F. (2.2-3.3°C.), you can expect fresh raw milk to last from 7-10 days, once opened.
 When buying milk on hot summer days or if you have a long drive home, consider bringing a cooler bag and ice to keep your milk fresher, longer.

 If you would like to learn more about the reported health benefits of raw milk, we recommend you read the information from the Weston A. Price Foundation: http://www.realmilk.com/key-documents/